open-voice-interoperability/website/site/content/ambassadors/_index.md

       Bentsen is driven to enable AI for Healthcare & Life sciences, in particular, to enable scale efficiencies, free up frontline resources to focus on patient-centric, outcomes-based healthcare.
+  - heading: "Dr.\_Ahmed Bouzid, Founder and CEO of Witlingo"
+    imageUrl: /img/ovn_bouzid.jpg
+    text: "Dr. Ahmed Bouzid is Founder and CEO of Witlingo, a company that builds tools for publishing Voice First experiences, such as Alexa skills, Google actions, Bixby Capsules, Microcasts, and Audio streams.
+Prior to Witlingo, Dr. Bouzid was Head of Product at Amazon Alexa and VP of Product at Genesys. \_Dr.
+Bouzid is also an Editor at The Social Epistemology Review and Reply Collective and a contributing author at Opus Research. \_He holds 12 patents in Human Language Technology and was recognized as a “Speech Luminary” by Speech Technology Magazine and among the Top 11 Speech Technologists by Voicebot.ai."
   - heading: 'Vicki Cantrell, Chief Executive Officer of Vendors in Partnership'
     imageUrl: /img/ovn_vicki_cantrell.png
     text: >-